These ooey gooey sweet Campfire Stuffed Bananas are easy to make and will soon be your new camping go-to favorite!

 - pecans – 2 tablespoons per banana

-- coconut flakes – 1 tablespoon per banana
+- finely shredded coconut – 1 tablespoon per banana

 - Slit banana peel and banana with a knife.
 Stuff bananas with chocolate chunks, pecans, and coconut flakes.